 Read More: What Happens If You Don't File Taxes?

 Speeding Up Your Refund

 You should also begin checking the IRS Refund Status page as soon as possible and check it regularly throughout the time you’re waiting for your refund.
-This will allow you to see a request to call the IRS early in the season, possibly letting you clear things up quickly so that your return can be moved to the refund processing stage.
+You'll see a request to call the IRS early in the process if there's a problem, possibly letting you clear things up quickly so that your tax return can be moved to the refund processing stage.

 - IRS: Where's My Refund?

 - IRS: Six reasons 90 percent of the people will e-file their tax returns

 - IRS: Taxpayer Guide to Identity Theft